 You worked hard to get your job, and you’re probably making goals to earn a raise, promotion, or both this year.
 On top of presentations and sales reports and other performance indicators, much of your success on the job depends upon how you interact with your boss.
 You want to make a good impression and show that you’re worthy of being trusted with your job — and could be trusted to take on more responsibilities.
-Despite all your good intentions, a quick slip of the tongue could quickly tarnish your boss’ perception of you and make it more difficult to get along.
+Despite all your good intentions, a quick slip of the tongue could quickly tarnish your boss’ perception of you.

 The language you use in the office definitely has an impact on whether your boss views you as a leader and someone to be trusted.
-(We’re not talking about four-letter words here, although consistent use of those probably won’t get you very far ahead, either.)
 “In speaking with hundreds of executives and senior leaders over the past twenty years, certain phrases consistently come up as career-limiting phrases that jeopardize one’s professional image and potential for promotion,” Darlene Price, author of Well Said!
 Presentations and Conversations That Get Results, told Forbes.

 One quick mistake is likely reparable.
 But consistent habits with certain words and phrases will have their negative effects.
 “There are certain comments and questions based on negative perspectives that can set you back with your boss,” Lynn Taylor, a national workplace expert, told Business Insider.
 “If they continue unabated, these phrases can sabotage an otherwise great job.”